azzieg/mindstorms-inventor/README.md

 Mindstorms Robot Inventor hub is running a Micropython "operating system".
-It includes drivers to control sensors and motors, a small Python runtime and small set of libraries for common operations that range from basic file I/O and communication with hub compoents to JSON serialization or compression.
+It includes drivers to control sensors and motors, a small Python runtime and small set of libraries for common operations that range from basic file I/O and communication with hub components to JSON serialization or compression.

 Micropython can be regarded as a limited and customized version of Python, while Micropython version